 Cement is manufactured by one plant only in Denmark.
-The plant operates 7 kilns, of which 3 including the largest is used for grey cement and the rest for white cement.
+The plant operates 7 kilns, of which 3 including the largest are used for grey cement and the rest for white cement.
 The raw materials for grey cement are sand, chalk and fly ash from power stations, whereas chalk, sand, kaolin and spent catalyst is used for white cement.
 Cement manufacturing typically involves temperatures up to around 1500°C.

-The largest kiln is heated by a mixture of petcoke, coal and industrial waste including plastic (non-PVC) and sludge from paper manufacturing and textiles from tyres.
+The largest kiln is heated by a mixture of petcoke, coal and industrial waste including plastic (non-PVC), and sludge from paper manufacturing and textiles from tyres.
+Meat and bone meal is now also being used as alternative fuel for the kiln.
 Waste containing more than 0.1% chlorine is not accepted.
-The air emission from this kiln is cleaned in an electrostatic filter at 130°C before directed to the chimney.
-Coal and oil only heat the other grey kilns, and the off-gases are cleaned by an electrostatic filter at around 250°C. The air emission from the 4 kilns used for white cement is cleaned first in an electrostatic filter at around 300°C and afterwards by a scrubber.
+The air emission from this kiln is cleaned in an electrostatic precipitator at 130°C before directed to the chimney.
+Coal and oil only heat the other grey kilns, and the off-gases are cleaned by an electrostatic precipitator at around 250°C. The air emission from the 4 kilns used for white cement is cleaned first in an electrostatic precipitator at around 300°C and afterwards by a scrubber.